Powell River, British Columbia: Education

 A regional campus of Vancouver Island University is located in Powell River.
-This campus is called tiwšɛmawtxw (tyew-shem-out), which means house of learning.
+This campus is called tiwšɛmawtxw (tyew-shem-out-hw), which means house of learning.
 The name was a gift to the institution from the Tla’amin Nation Executive Council to acknowledge VIU's "readiness and willingness to participate and engage in meaningful reconciliation."

-The Powell River School Board (School District 47 Powell River) operates eight schools which includes Brooks Secondary School (high school), James Thomson, Henderson, Edgehill, Grief Point (now the location of Powell River Christian School), Kelly Creek, and Texada (elementaries) as well as Westview Learning Centre.
-In 2013, A brand new $15.6 million Elementary school named Westview Elementary was opened.
-It is the replacement of the old Grief Point School.
+The qathet School District operates eight schools: Brooks Secondary School (high school); James Thomson, Henderson, Edgehill, Westview, Kelly Creek, and Texada (elementary schools); as well as Partners in Education, a provincial online learning school.
+In 2013, Westview Elementary was opened to replace the old Grief Point School, which is now the location of the Powell River Christian School.

 The Conseil scolaire francophone de la Colombie-Britannique operates two Francophone schools: école Côte-du-soleil (primary and junior high school) and école secondaire Brooks.

 Private Other elementary schools in the region include Assumption Catholic School (Pre-School, K-9) and Powell River Christian School (Pre-School, K-9).